 “Bounce, Rock, Skate, Roll” is the classic roller skating song, which comes in everyone’s mind when thinking about roller skating in that era.
 The artwork of the album was created by N. B. Ward Associates and is very straight and shows simply the legs of a skating couple.
 The tune by the American funk music group Vaughan Mason & Crew is the title track of the album of the same name, it reached #5 on the US Billboard Hot Soul Singles chart.
 Real pop culture gem, which has been sampled in more than 100 songs.
 It has been used as the inspiration for the title of the film Roll Bounce, and appears on its soundtrack, and also on the soundtrack to the film South Central.

 #2 Roundtree – Roller Disco (1979)

 Actually this album is the only one which pictures real skaters.
-The cover by Pam Frank shows roller skating legend Bill Butler, on the left side, jamming with Maurice Gatewood, Anthony Ford, and Vin Zee, doing the famous kick move.
+The cover by Pam Frank shows roller skating legend Bill Butler, on the left side, jamming with Anthony Ford, Mickey Idlett, and Maurice Gatewood, doing the famous hitch kick kick move.
 Roundtree was a project of the producer Kenny Lehman during the peak of disco music in 1979.
 Lehman also has arranged or produced among others Chic, Rhetta Hughes, and Robin Beck.
 So it is not surprising that Bernard Edwards from Chic was playing the bass and Luther Vandross provided back vocals for this album.
 It is a blend of “chic”-disco with a funky edge.
 “Get on up” can be heard often for New York style skating in the roller rinks.

 #4 The Salsoul Orchestra – Up The Yellow Brick Road (1978)